MA in Applied Linguistics, Birkbeck College, University of London

 PGCE in ESOL, Institute of Education, University of London

 BA (Hons) in English Literature, University of Oxford

 After qualifying as a teacher, Rachel taught (and supported local teachers) in Indonesia with VSO.
-She returned to the UK and taught ESOL (English to Speakers of Other Languages) in further and community education in London for 9 years.
+She returned to the UK and taught ESOL (English to Speakers of Other Languages) and adult literacy in further and community education in London.
 In 2002 she moved to Newport to become a senior lecturer in post-compulsory education.

 STUBLEY, R. with WOODS, N. (2010a) Talking about writing in higher education.
 Paper given at the HEA Annual Conference, University of Hatfield 23 June 2010.